- Scheme Name:

 - 8,000 ha

-The Southern Highlands Irrigation Scheme (SHIS) is one of five schemes which comprises Tasmanian Irrigation’s (TI) second suite of schemes known as ‘Tranche Two’.
+The Southern Highlands Irrigation Scheme (SHIS) is one of five schemes which comprises Tasmanian Irrigation’s (TI) second suite of schemes known as ‘Tranche Two’, which commenced its’ first season of water deliveries on the 1 November 2017.

-The SHIS is centered around the township of Bothwell in the State's southern highlands region.
-This is an important cropping and livestock finishing region and also one of the most drought prone areas of Tasmania.
-This historic lack of a reliable water supply has prevented the region from reaching its full potential and as an example there has been two declared domestic water supply emergencies in the past.
-To date the water for irrigation purposes has been severely limited and has impacted growth in the region.
+The SHIS is centered around the township of Bothwell in the State's southern highlands region, with a total irrigatable area of 8,000ha.
+The region is an important cropping and livestock finishing region and also one of the most drought prone areas of Tasmania.
+This historic lack of a reliable water supply has prevented the region from reaching its full potential with water for irrigation purposes being historically limited, impacting on growth in the region.